 You Can Deduct Preparation Fees

-Tax Preparation Can Save You Money Overall Despite Paying for It
+Tax Preparation Can Save You Money Overall Despite Paying For It

 The deductible preparation fees and the uncovering of missed deductions or credits translate into the filer saving more money overall.
 Deduction maximization ensures you’re taxed less on your income.
-Although there are tons of self-filing tax software options, it is not a guarantee the programs will catch everything you can deduct or credit to your tax forms.
+Although there are tons of self-filing tax software options, it’s not a guarantee the programs will catch everything you can deduct or credit to your tax forms.

 Tax Preparation Frees Up More Time